chengggkk/Zuma/README.md

 ## Technology

 1. [Mopro](https://github.com/zkmopro/mopro): Mopro generates Rust bindings for iOS and Android, making ZK development seamless for mobile native apps.
+We use Mopro to generate bindings for Semaphore, enabling proof generation, proof verification, and identity commitment creation.
+Without Mopro, developers would need to manually define all fields, pairings, and functions in Flutter or other native mobile languages, making the process significantly more complex.
 2. [semaphore-rs](https://github.com/worldcoin/semaphore-rs): `semaphore-rs` integrates seamlessly with native platforms and outperforms the TypeScript implementation in terms of performance.
 Users can generate a membership proof for an event using a Semaphore proof, ensuring eligibility without revealing their identity, email, or any personal information—only a zero-knowledge proof.
 3. [flutter](https://flutter.dev/): Flutter is a cross-platform framework for building native mobile apps, offering a rich ecosystem of libraries that simplify access to mobile hardware features like the camera, gallery, and more.